What Is Paediatric Feeding Therapy?

 When Should I Seek Feeding Therapy?

-If mealtimes feel stressful, exhausting, or overwhelming — you don’t have to wait until things get worse.
-Early support can make a meaningful difference.
+If mealtimes feel stressful, exhausting, or overwhelming, early support can make a meaningful difference.

 Learn more about our Feeding Therapy services